Troy Jollimore: Reception

+Author Paisley Rekdal states, "Earthly Delights is full of parentheticals, ellipses, allusions, and contradictions.
+Jollimore's poems delight in syntax that tries, through capacious twists and turns, to locate what is the real.
+They raise philosophical questions about nostalgia and representation, melancholy and pleasure that Jollimore never attempts to resolve, preferring instead to place the reader where 'everything is / in flux and ungraspable.'
+A vibrant, restless, and deeply intelligent collection."

 Jollimore's poems have appeared in publications including The New Yorker, The Believer, McSweeney's, and Poetry.

-He is also a frequent book reviewer, writing for the Washington Post, the Chicago Tribune, the San Francisco Chronicle, and the New York Times Book Review, among others.
+He is also a frequent book reviewer, writing for The Washington Post, The Chicago Tribune, the San Francisco Chronicle, and the New York Times Book Review, among others.

-Views
+Philosophies

 In Love's Vision and in several papers published since Jollimore defends the view that we have reasons for loving the people we love, while allowing that love has significant non-rational elements and that our reasons do not completely determine whom we love.
 He defends the "Vision View" of love, which claims that love has many of the features of perception, and that an understanding of these features can solve common philosophical puzzles that arise in connection with love.

 Papers published since Love's Vision explore themes of autonomy, identity, and anxiety in the contexts of romantic love and friendship.

 Jollimore frequently discusses contemporary cinema in his work, and has published papers on philosophical issues found in such films as Eternal Sunshine of the Spotless Mind, The Big Lebowski, Her, Rear Window, and Vertigo.